by Suzanne F. Stevens, Conscious-Contribution™ Cultivator, Certified Speaking Professional (CSP), originally posted on YouMeWe.ca

 You are a caring person, no doubt.
-You wonder what is the best way to contribute to a cause that you are passionate about.
-You are thinking of starting a foundation or charity so you can efficiently funnel money to causes and provide donors with a tax receipt.
-And if you are honest, you always wanted a foundation or charity in your name–your legacy.
-Well, don’t start a charity.
+Your considering what is the best way to contribute to a cause that you are passionate about.
+An option is to start a charity or foundation so you can efficiently funnel money to causes and provide donors with a tax receipt.
+And if you are honest, you always wanted a charity or foundation in your name–your legacy.
+Well, don’t do it!

 Wait … I retract my advice, for a moment.